I Can Love You Like That

 "I Can Love You Like That" is a song written by Steve Diamond, Jennifer Kimball and Maribeth Derry, and recorded by American country music singer John Michael Montgomery.
-It was released in February 1995 as the first single from his self-titled CD.
-The song reached the top of the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.
+It was released in February 1995 by Atlantic Records as the first single from his self-titled CD (1995).
+The song reached the top of the US Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.

 Music video

-The accompanying music video was directed by Marc Ball and premiered in early 1995.
-The video features a wedding, with John Michael Montgomery singing.
+The accompanying music video for "I Can Love You Like That" was directed by Marc Ball and premiered in early 1995.
+It features a wedding, with John Michael Montgomery singing.

 Chart performance

-The song debuted at number 59 on the Hot Country Singles & Tracks chart dated March 4, 1995.
+The song debuted at number 59 on the US Billboard Hot Country Singles & Tracks chart dated March 4, 1995.
 It charted for twenty weeks and went to Number One on the chart dated April 22, 1995, and stayed there for one week before being replaced by Brooks & Dunn's "Little Miss Honky Tonk" the next week.
 However, it did go back to Number One on the chart dated May 6, 1995, where it stayed for two more weeks.